 4.3 If the Provider approves the Client’s request to purchase additional User Subscriptions, the Service Fees for such additional User Subscriptions will be invoiced at month end and taken by Direct Debit either on, or after, the 15th of the following month.
 The ongoing monthly Subscription Fees will be collected by Direct Debit every month during the Initial Term and any Renewal Term either on, or after, 15th of each month thereafter ).

-4.4 During the Initial Subscription Term, the number of User Subscriptions may be increased in accordance with this Clause 4 but may not be reduced.
+4.4 During the Initial Subscription Term or any Discount Period, the number of User Subscriptions may be increased in accordance with this Clause 4 but may not be reduced.
 During any Renewal Term, the number of User Subscriptions may be increased at any time, but the Client is required to give at least 90 days written notice to the Provider to reduce the number of User Subscriptions.

 5. Supply of Services